What is a Psychiatrist’s Medical-Legal Independent Medical Examination (IME)?

 Detection of Malingering is in the training of a Forensic Psychiatrist, but not a clinical psychiatrist.

-Ruling out, or ruling in, Malingering is always present in a Forensic Psychiatric IME.
+Ruling out, or ruling in, an index of suspicion of malingering is in the skillset of a Forensic Psychiatrist at an IME.

 Can a Psychologist Conduct the Same IME as a Psychiatrist?